 15. Legal Requirements

+15.1 A member shall take care to know of and comply with all relevant legal requirements.
 15.2 A member shall refuse any request from an employer or client or any other persons, which involves illegal or unethical behaviour, such as suppression or misrepresentation of information.

 16. Preference of Employment